How to Steam Pumpkin for the Best Taste and Maximum Nutrients

-Most can usually be stored for at least a month, some for several months, in a cool dry spot away from sunlight.
-Personally, I find in a cupboard away from other food to be best for storage.
+Most pumpkins and winter squash can be stored for at least a month, some for several months, in a cool dry spot away from sunlight.
+I find in a cupboard away from other food to be best for pumpkin storage.

-When you only need half of a pumpkin for a recipe, they can be cut in half with a sturdy knife and the remainder kept in the fridge for a couple of days, wrapped in cling film or in a sealed container.
+When you only need half of a pumpkin for a recipe, they can be cut in half with a sturdy knife and the remainder kept in the fridge for a couple of days in a sealed container.

 Pumpkins are much higher in nutrition than potatoes and well worth eating whenever they’re in season.